springtofigh/project-manager/README.md

 # Project Manager - Full-Stack Todo App ✅

-**Project Manager** is a full-stack Todo application built with **Next.js**.
+**Project Manager** is a full-stack Todo application for desktops built with **Next.js**.
 It features a secure authentication system, RESTful API routes, and MongoDB integration using **Mongoose**.
 This project focusing on real-world app development.

 ## 🚀 Features